pydio/cells-sdk-go/README.md

 Rest API Client for Pydio Cells.

-Temporary note: SDK has been updated on **Apr.
-27th 2020** to follow the new development cycle of Cells 2.1+ that is not yet released.
+Temporary note: SDK has been updated on **Jun.
+17th 2020** for 2.1.0-rc0 to follow the new development cycle of Cells 2.1+ that is not yet released.

 If you are using this in production and until we release Cells 2.1.0, we strongly advise that you stick to previous **2.0.x** revision, typically, with go modules: